How to Replace a UV Lamp

-Before changing a UV lamp, it's best to refer to the owner's manual for your specific UV system.
-There are many different UV system manufacturers, and the instructions provided are meant to be only a general guideline.
+Before changing your UV lamp, it's best to refer to your system's owner's manual.
+There are many different UV water filter system manufacturers, and the instructions provided below are meant to be only a general guideline.

 - Press the pressure button to release the pressure from the cartridges.

 - Unplug the power.
 There may be an alarm that goes off as a warning.

 - Cool System.
 Check to make sure the UV system is not too warm.
 You may want to allow the system to cool down for 10 minutes.

 - Carefully remove safety cap or protective cover (at the top of the UV system) by squeezing the tabs, but make sure the VU lamp plug wires remain connected.

 - Remove the lamp plug, but make sure the strain relief wires remain connected.

 - Put on latex gloves.
 By putting on latex gloves before removing the lamp or sleeve, you can protect the lamp and sleeve from oils on skin that can cause damage.

 - Remove the lamp/sleeve assembly along with the sleeve bolt from the chamber.